Belitsoft > Business Intelligence Software Development > Healthcare Business Intelligence

 Predicting Surgical Complications

 Healthcare BI tools with predictive analytics can determine a patient's risk of post-surgical complications, such as kidney failure and stroke.
 It should develop a special model collaboration with a multidisciplinary team comprising a surgeon, cardiologists, nephrologists, and other specialists.
 This predictive model determines which patients were likely to suffer a stroke, cardiac event, or die within 30 days of surgery.
 Health-related providers can use it at a patient's bedside to conduct pre-surgery assessments.
-Clinicians manage to inform surgeons of potential risks and better advise patients, resulting in improved care delivery.
+Clinicians inform surgeons of potential risks and better advise patients, resulting in improved care delivery.

 Identify Patterns and Trends in Patient Health Outcomes